Influencer Marketing Needs to Go Beyond Skinny White Girls

 Furthermore, while a majority of widespread body standards impact women, men also play subject to this pressure.
 While males only comprise 10-15% of all recorded cases of anorexia, several medical professionals estimate it to be much higher.

 It may seem like society is stuck in a perpetual cycle of finger-pointing and insecurity.
-However, this doesn’t have to be the case.
-We are, inarguably, living in one of the most socially aware periods in history.
+We are, however, inarguably living in one of the most socially aware periods in history.
 But while the body positivity movement is on the rise, Instagram influencer trends still threaten it.
 With an over-reliance on FaceTune and photoshop, it is clear that remnants of the past continue to haunt us.

 Some argue that this new encouragement of body diversity can be harmful.
 However, most of this rhetoric stems from three strains of thought: 1.) the belief that there is an ‘ideal’ body that accounts for everyone; 2.) a denial of the fact that people are born into different body types; and 3.) a toss-up between unhealthful platitudes and fat-positivity.
 Society is not trying to promote harmful body ideals.
 In truth, they break away from them by combating skinny-normativity.

-The emergence of some of today’s most popular brands play testament to the need for change.
-Brandy Melville, Victoria’s Secret and Ralph Lauren: these three brands appeal to three entirely different demographics, yet they remain are equally problematic.
+The emergence of some of today’s most popular brands is a testament to the need for change.
+Brandy Melville, Victoria’s Secret and Ralph Lauren: these three brands appeal to three entirely different demographics, yet they remain equally problematic.

 Fortunately, their prominence does not come without protest.
 NüNUDE, Aerie, and Modcloth are only three of many rising companies actively working to create products for everyone- regardless of their shape, size or color.
 These industry-shakers bring on a penchant for activism and change, spearheading what has become an era of socially-conscious marketing.

 It would be ludicrous to expect a massive industry overhaul overnight.
 But change begets action.
 People must amend for the media’s toxic history or risk perpetuating its mistakes.
-Both the past or the future has the chance to unfurl before our fingertips.
-Don’t let it be the former.
+Let’s work on building a new future and not repeating mistakes from the past.